Providing my clients with the ability to express their business individuality through a well planned Identity Branding Package.

 The first design option I have as a graphic designer.
 Create your own.
 With the Fastfwd business card design.
 I wanted the visual to be something grounding but with motion.

 Weeks before I had photographed the Belfast Airport.
 The outer walls have these amazing piped walls.
 The grooves and highlights provided me with the motion.
 Including an element from home provided the grounding.

-While most of Belfast Airport exterior photography do not include the wall fasting.
-I choice to include the fasting on the business card.
+While most of Belfast Airport exterior photography does not include the wall fasting.
+I chose to include the fasting on the business card.
 The knot was the active working part of the walk – without the knots are work – the wall will blow away.
 The knots were the design and tech crew at Fastfwd.